Joe Ragland: Cantù (2013–2014)

 In 2013, Ragland was loaned by UCAM Murcia, to the Italian A League side Cantù, to play in the Serie A playoffs.
 He proved to be an instant hit in Italy, as he played in all of his team's games, and contributed greatly to their run to the league's semi-finals.

 Cantù then moved to secure him for the next season, and signed him to a one-year deal in July.
 It proved to be a wise move for the club, as Ragland became an indisputable starter, and contributed greatly to the team, in both the Italian league, where he made the Lega All-Star Game, and in the European-wide second-tier level EuroCup, where he was the MVP of Round 4 of the competition.

 Olimpia Milano (2014–2015)

 Ragland's performances with Cantù caught the eye of the Italian EuroLeague club Emporio Armani Milano, especially after he scored a season-high 27 points against them in April 2014.
 Ragland signed a two-year contract with Milano in July.

 Ragland and Milano agreed to rescind the player's contract in July 2015.

 Karşıyaka (2015)

 On July 29, 2015, Ragland signed a one-year deal with the Turkish Super League club Pınar Karşıyaka.

 Avellino (2015–2017)

 On December 9, 2015, Ragland left Karşıyaka, and he signed with the Italian League club Sidigas Avellino, for the rest of the season.
 On June 15, 2016, he re-signed with Avellino for one more season.

 Lokomotiv Kuban (2017–2018)

-On July 21, 2017, Ragland signed a two-year deal with the Russian VTB United League club club Lokomotiv Kuban.
+On July 21, 2017, Ragland signed a two-year deal with the Russian VTB United League club Lokomotiv Kuban.